🛍☃️ WordPress 20th Anniversary! Get UP TO 40% OFF!

 Beaver Builder Design Options

-Beaver Builder does not follow the tabbing system as of Elementor.
+Beaver Builder does not follow the tabbing system of Elementor.
 In fact, you will see many modules and sections with more than one tab for styling options.
-You might have a separate tab for typography customization or other tabs as per the requirements of the module.
+You might have a separate tab for typography customization or other tabs per the module’s requirements.

 elementor vs beaver builder